Thick Hot Chocolate For One

 Ingredients For Thick Hot Chocolate

-In order to make the best thick hot chocolate, you’ll need the following ingredients:
+In order to make the best hot chocolate, you only need two ingredients:

 - Whole milk: To make your hot chocolate rich and creamy, you want the fat from whole milk.
 Do not use skim or low fat.